tiannaj23/Horiseon-Refactor/README.md

 <h1>Description</h1>

-<p>This Horiseon Refactor Website is intended create a codebase that follows accessibily standards.</p>
+<p>This Horiseon Refactor Website is intended to create a codebase that follows accessibily standards.</p>

 <h1>Installation</h1>